Start the service

 Using the Windows Service

-To use the scyld-cloud-workstation service, we must verify that the service is registered with the OS and then start the service.
+To use the scyld-cloud-workstation service, verify that the service is registered with the OS and then start the service.

 Open a Command Prompt as an Administrator

-1. Sign in as a user that is an Administrator.
+1. Sign in as a user with Administrator permissions.

 3. In the Search box, type Command Prompt, but don’t hit Enter just yet.